pschild/smart-home-conx/README.md

 Run `nx g @nrwl/express:app my-app` to generate an express application.

 Run `nx g @nrwl/nest:app my-app` to generate a nest application.

+## Production

+### Install from scratch (Untested yet!)

+Use the script `install.sh` to setup everything from scratch (after a fresh installation of Raspbian).
+Call the script and follow the instructions.
+The script will
+  - ensure that you change your password after fresh installation,
+  - update your system packages,
+  - install docker, docker-compose (+ dependencies), git (+ config),
+  - create the necessary folder structure,
+  - clone necessary repository,
+  - prepare env file
+  - and finally run the services.